 - Set up your encoder:

 - Choose the highest supported resolution and bitrate that you are able to stream at.

 - A resolution of 2160p or 1440p is preferred for live 360.

 - Choose 16:9 aspect ratio for the best video quality.
 Learn more about aspect ratios.

 - Start streaming like you're used to with non-360-degree live streams.

 YouTube supports live streaming ingestion and playback of 360-degree videos on computers in Chrome, Firefox, MS Edge and Opera browsers.
-360-degree playback is also supported in the YouTube and YouTube Gaming apps.
+360-degree playback is also supported in the YouTube app.